fastfetch-cli/fastfetch-wiki/Fastfetch-VS-hyfetch-(FreeBSD).md

 Note

 1. `vi` doesn't support `--version`.
 Neowofetch uses the error message as version string, while fastfetch ignores it.
-2. My DE was running in software rendering, therefore no refresh rates.
+1. My DE was running in software rendering, therefore no refresh rates.
-3. Neowofetch doesn't support mountpoint auto-detection, therefore my Windows partition wasn't found.
+1. Neowofetch doesn't support mountpoint auto-detection, therefore my Windows partition wasn't found.
+1. My battery wasn't charging.
+It was set to 60% as the maximum capacity.
-4. Neowofetch didn't detect song and player for some reason.
+1. Neowofetch didn't detect song and player for some reason.